-This example creates an alarm for a view named Page I/O. This alarm causes the /user/script1 script to be executed and passed the value 100 as its first parameter when a trigger value of 100 or greater is achieved on the Page I/O data item.
+This example creates an alarm for a view named Page I/O. This alarm causes the /user/script1 script to be executed and passes the value 100 as its first parameter when a trigger value of 100 or greater is achieved on the Page I/O data item over six consecutive refreshes..

 '''

-hs_create_alarm PageIO, "Page I/O",
+hs_create_alarm PageIO,"Page I/O",

-"Value for Session", execute,
+"Value for Session",execute,

-"/user/script1 100",100
+"/user/script1 100",100,6

 '''

-If alarm_action is execute, when the alarm condition occurs, the script or program executes in the background.
+If alarm\action is execute, when the alarm condition occurs, the script or program executes in the background.
 The commands within the script or program are executed in the foreground and displayed if applicable.